-A question often asked is “where is the best place to sit?”
+A question often asked is “where is the best place to sit in a theatre?”
 Ask 100 people where they like to sit when they go to see a particular show and you are very likely to get many different answers.
 There are several websites that have opinions from theatregoers or the website owner, but perhaps a better option is to ask someone you know or join an online theatre group and get different opinions there from someone you ‘know’.
 Generally speaking, the best seats in an auditorium are within 4-12 (as a guideline) rows from the front of the stage in the stalls, and in the centre – and these are also likely to be the most expensive or premium seats.
 Some people prefer the Dress Circle, Royal Circle (or similar name) in order to get a view ‘looking down’ towards the stage.
 Where you sit is a personal choice that may also depend on your budget.
 In terms of actual seating, many of the London West End theatres were built more than 100 years ago, and it seems were not always built for comfort.
 If you have any personal requirements then email or telephone the ticket agent, or the theatre.
 The bottom line is – where you sit and which show you go to see is a personal choice.

 PREVIEWS: Many productions will offer reduced prices for shows when they are in the ‘preview period’ before the official Opening Night.
 In most cases, the show is unlikely to change very much and some good deals can be obtained during this time.